Approaching the problem of scaling mathematically

 |---|---|

 | Database connections | Postgres allows a few hundred.
-Too many app workers exhaust the pool, requests queue, latency spikes, retries pile on → death spiral |
+Once too many app workers exhaust the pool, requests queue, latency rises, and retries add further load, which compounds the problem |

-| File descriptors | Every socket/file/pipe/connection consumes one.
-WebSockets burn through these fast.
-Box has CPU and memory left but can't open more handles |
+| File descriptors | Every socket, file, pipe, and connection consumes one.
+WebSockets use them quickly.
+The box still has CPU and memory but can no longer open handles |

-| Memory | Caches and queues grow.
-JSON bodies get copied.
-A leak invisible in staging ramps under production traffic → OOM |
+| Memory | Caches and queues grow, JSON bodies get copied, and a leak invisible in staging surfaces under production traffic, eventually as an OOM |

 | Locks | A single hot row serializes work across the whole database.
-A shared mutex turns 32 cores into 1 |
+A shared mutex can turn 32 cores into something close to one |

-| Thread/worker exhaustion | All workers blocked on slow I/O, no capacity left for new requests |
+| Thread/worker exhaustion | All workers are blocked on slow I/O, leaving no capacity for new requests |

-| Network egress | Large payloads and media hit bandwidth limits before CPU or memory |
+| Network egress | Large payloads and media reach bandwidth limits before CPU or memory does |

-Vertical scaling stops when:
+Vertical scaling reaches its limit when:

 - CPU-bound: workload doesn't parallelize (global locks, single-threaded sections)